On finite dimensional Jacobian Algebras: Potentials in a class of cyclically oriented Quivers

+\begin{definition} Let $Q$ be a quiver.
+A \emph{primitive potential} $S$ is a lineal combination of every oriented chordless cycle in $Q$ with non-zero scalars. \end{definition}

+Buan, Marsh, Reineke, Rieten and Todorov introduced in \cite{BMRRT06} a cluster category $\cC_A$ associated to a hereditary algebra $A$ and proved that $\cC_A$ is endowed with a cluster-tilting object.
+The endomorphism algebra of a cluster-tilting object is called \emph{cluster tilted algebra} and it was proven in \cite{Ke2011} by Keller that any cluster tilted algebra is a Jacobian algebra.

-In \cite{BGZ06} cluster algebras (or cluster categories in the hereditary case) with cyclically oriented quivers were studied in order to decide if a cluster algebra is of finite type.
-Later in \cite{BT10}, it was given an explicit description of the minimal relations in cluster tilted algebras with this kind of quivers, and it follows from this result that the potential associated with this kind of algebras is primitive.
+Barot and Trepode in \cite{BT10} given an explicit description of the minimal relations in cluster tilted algebras with cyclically oriented quivers, and it follows from this result that the potential associated with this kind of algebras is primitive.

+Amiot in \cite{Ami09} introduced a cluster category $\cC_{(Q,W)}$ associated to a quiver with potential $(Q,W)$, and she proved that when the Jacobian algebra $\cP(Q,W)$ is finite dimensional, the category $\cC_{(Q,W)}$ is endowed with a cluster-tilting object whose endomorphism algebra is isomorphic to $\cP(Q,W)$.
+In these context, the endomorphism algebra of a cluster-tilting object is called \emph{2-Calabi-Yau tilted algebra}.

-Observe that the quiver $Q$ in Figure \ref{carcaj} associated with the ideal triangulation in Figure \ref{esfera} is cyclically oriented and its associated potential is not primitive, showing that the previous result does not extend to Jacobian algebras.
-Moreover it is easy to proof that the Jacobian Algebra $\mathcal P(A,S')$ is not finite dimensional for any $S'$ a primitive potential.
+Observe that the quiver $Q(\TT)$ in Figure \ref{carcaj} is cyclically oriented however the potential $W(\TT)$ is not primitive, showing that the previous result does not extend to Jacobian algebras.
+Moreover it is easy to proof that the Jacobian Algebra $\mathcal P(Q(\TT),W)$ is not finite dimensional for any $W$ a primitive potential.